Working in Canada’s largest mental health and addictions hospital, I get to talk about one of my favourite things on a daily basis: brain health.

 3) Choose an activity that you enjoy.
 This will make it easier to stay motivated and committed over time.

 4) Make it easy on yourself.
-Select activities which fit in well with your schedule and are easily accessible so you can stay engaged in the activity.
+Select activities that fit in well with your schedule and are easily accessible so you can stay engaged in the activity.

 Check out the infographic: Challenge Your Brain With Cognitively Stimulating Activities